ITC Step Down: Effects on Solar Installation

 We don’t claim to have a crystal ball at solar.com.
 In fact, the Inflation Reduction Act came as a surprise (albeit a welcome one).
 However, there are reasons to expect the residential solar industry to be very busy in the coming months and years.

 The good news is that the 30% federal solar tax credit isn’t going anywhere.
 The not-as-good news is that homeowners may have a few extra weeks to dream about their solar system between signing their contract and having it installed.

 See how much solar panels cost in your area.

 Federal Solar Tax Credit

-Solar Rebates by State
+Solar Incentives by State

-What are Solar SRECS?
+SRECs: What are Solar Renewable Energy Credits?

 With grid electricity prices soaring, home solar is already a means of substantial energy savings.
 But homeowners in eligible states can sweeten the deal by...

 How the Inflation Reduction Act of 2022 Can Lower Your Energy Bills